jdtrat/jdtrat.com/content/project/tremendousr/index.md

 <img src="https://jdtrat.com/project/tremendousr/featured-hex.png" width="328" height="378" align="right"/>

 [tremendous](https://www.tremendous.com/) is a platform that "empowers companies to buy, track and manage digital and physical payments."
-This package provides a slightly opinionated R interface for the 'Tremendous' API with, dare I say, *tremendously* intuitive functions for sending digital rewards and incentives directly from R.
+This package provides a slightly-opinionated R interface for the 'Tremendous' API with, dare I say, *tremendously* intuitive functions for sending rewards and incentives directly from R.

 ## Table of contents